starter24/monitor_agent/README.md

 FFmpeg prints a lot of messages.
 If we don’t redirect them to a log file, **Python hangs** because the output buffer gets full.

-**Simple explanation:**
-“FFmpeg always prints.
-If we don’t redirect it, Python hangs.”

 ## Issues I Faced

 - API credits finished → moved to local models